Visit Iceland's Stunning Black Sand Beaches and Glaciers

 Reynisfjara Beach: Black Sand & Basalt Formations

 On the southern coast, Reynisfjara Beach feels like stepping into the set of a science fiction film.
-The distinctive black sand seems to stretch forever.
+I know that’s not an original thought, and a lot of people say that, but it’s kind of true.
+The black sand seems to stretch forever.

-This beach is particularly famous for its volcanic basalt columns.
-Walking around feels like you've stepped into another world — but be aware of really strong and unpredictable waves that can hit you out of nowhere!
+Walking around is amazing — but be aware of really strong and unpredictable waves that can hit you out of nowhere!
 Seriously.
 It’s no joke.
+Please take care of yourself.

-The Reynisdrangar sea stacks rising from the ocean are particularly stunning.
+The famous Reynisdrangar sea stacks rising from the ocean are stunning.
 According to local legend, these stacks were trolls who were turned into stone by the first light of dawn.
 Kinda cool, really.

 02—